 Kometa is an open-air culture and music festival that takes place on the island of Daugavgriva Fortress in Riga, Latvia.
-With live music from various corners of the Earth, DJ sets, contemporary circus, cinema, workshops, lectures, exhibitions and performances, Kometa is a unique and vibrant three-day event that embraces diversity and leaves long-term traces in its participants, by inviting and encouraging to practice freedom to think, choose, connect, create and participate.
+With live music from various corners of the Earth, DJ sets, workshops, lectures and performances, Kometa is a unique and vibrant three-day event that embraces diversity and leaves long-term traces in its participants, by inviting and encouraging to practice the freedom to think, choose, connect, create and participate.
 Freedom from advertisements, slogans or hidden agendas.
 Freedom to transform.
 Kometa is a cosmic culture festival which shows that music, art and humans coexist in harmony with one another and Mother Earth.

 During Komēta 2019 we want to focus on cultural and artistic processes that explore ways in which we can build nurturing connections that are based on mutual respect, acceptance and appreciation.
 With musicians, artists, film-makers, great speakers and activists from all over the world, we want to show that people, music and freedom of thought stand beyond conflict, greed and cynicism.